Care. Gracefully.May 02, 2021

 This is my body.
 Showing unwavering support - still- no matter how many years I harshly judged, and wanting it to be different in size or shape.

 Battling it down and commenting on every possible flaw, did not make me a happier person in the end.
 Neither did I change my body dramatically for good.

 Relationships with our bodies can be difficult.
-It is a big issue for women to feel comfortable, adorable and safe in our skin.
+It is a big issue for women to feel comfortable, adorable, and safe in our skin.
 I am sure we all have the best intentions when we start blaming ourselves to achieve more.
-Striving toward a healthy apperance and our own well-being is just human. it is the tone and intention that will make a difference.
-Many of our self-critic talk could rival the god old "the devil wears prada" script.
+Striving toward a healthy appearance and our own well-being is just human. it is the tone and intention that will make a difference.
+Many of our self-critic talks could rival the good old "the devil wears prada" script.